neams-th-coe/cardinal/doc/content/tutorials/dagmc.md

 This model consists of a pincell, taken directly from an [OpenMC DAGMC tutorial](https://github.com/openmc-dev/openmc-notebooks/blob/main/cad-based-geometry.ipynb).
+[!ac](DAGMC) is a package for Monte Carlo transport on [!ac](CAD) geometry.
 We will not go into detail on how the DAGMC model was generated, but instead refer you to the [DAGMC documentation](https://svalinn.github.io/DAGMC/usersguide/index.html).

 The geometry consists of a U-235 cylinder enclosed in an annulus of water.
-The height is 40 cm, and the outer diameter of the fuel cylinder is 14 cm.
+The height is 40 cm, and the outer diameter of the fuel cylinder is 18 cm.
 The total power is set to 1000 W. An image of the geometry is shown on the $x$-$y$ plane in [dagmc_geom].

 !media dagmc_pincell.png
   id=dagmc_geom
+  caption=OpenMC DAGMC geometry colored by material, on the $x$-$y$ plane. style=width:30%;margin-left:auto;margin-right:auto

+[dagmc_cells] shows the same DAGMC model, colored instead by cell.
+The two green regions are both U-235, while the purple is water.
+There is no particular reason why the model is built this way, since we are just fetching it from an existing OpenMC tutorial.

+!media dagmc_pincell_cell.png
+  id=dagmc_cells
-  caption=OpenMC DAGMC geometry, on the $x$-$y$ plane. style=width:30%;margin-left:auto;margin-right:auto
+  caption=OpenMC DAGMC geometry colored by cell, on the $x$-$y$ plane. style=width:30%;margin-left:auto;margin-right:auto

 ### MOOSE Heat Conduction Model